 He gave an example on the dam safety aspect, saying Laos has revised its new Dam Safety Guidelines, which meet and even exceed international standards, and all new projects including the Luang Prabang project must conform to these more stringent guidelines.

-The group claimed since the Xayaburi dam conducted trials in mid last year, this resulted in significant environmental impacts, which have become more severe after its commercial operation in late October.
+The group claimed since the Xayaburi dam undertook operation testing in mid last year, this has resulted in significant environmental impacts, which have become more severe after the commercial operation of the dam since late October.

-Impacts included fluctuation of the Mekong’s water level, the disruption of seasonal migration of native fish, the river changing to a blue color due to a lack of sedimentation, among others, they said.
+Impacts include fluctuations of the Mekong’s water level, disruption of seasonal migrations of native fish species, change of the river’s brownish hue to a blue color due to the lack of sediments, among others, they said.

-On a contrary, the group studied the country’s needs for electricity and learned that the Power Development Plan (PDP 2017-2037), or the PDP 2018, approved by the cabinet on April 30, an additional 56,431 megawatts will be added, including the 5,857 megawatts set to be imported from neighboring countries, particularly from Lao PDR through the Northeast of Thailand.
+On a contrary, the group studied the country’s needs for electricity and learned that the Power Development Plan (PDP 2017-2037), or the 2018 PDP, approved by the cabinet on April 30, an additional 56,431 megawatts will be added, including the 5,857 megawatts set to be imported from neighboring countries, particularly from Lao PDR through the Northeast of Thailand.

-They viewed that the plan to import this 5,857 megawatts was a key factor that incentivize the construction of large-scale hydropower projects on the Mekong.
+They viewed that the plan to import this 5,857 megawatts is a key factor that “incentivizes” the construction of large-scale hydropower projects on the Mekong.

 ”While hydropower is often touted as costing less than other energy sources, this is because hydropower projects externalize the cost of addressing social and environmental impacts,” the group remarked, calling for the power purchase agreement of the Luang Prabang project be disclosed at the same time.